young, 3 mm

 sharply margined white patches on the notum and the white rhinophore

 #2 is a moderately rare nocturnal species.
-All but one of the known
+Most Maui

 animals were found in a moderately protected rocky habitat at a depth

 of 1 to 1.5 m (3 to 5 ft).
-The exception was a juvenile found in a Halimeda kanaloana bed at 8-20 m
+Two animals were found, respectively, in a Halimeda kanaloana bed at 8-20 m

-(26-66 ft).
+(26-66 ft) and a more exposed rocky habitat at 8 m (26 ft).
 The rhinophores and cerata are contractile and the latter

 are "flared" in response to disturbance.
 The lack of side branches on